jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 This is a combination of the ideas from:
-- The Asian sciences of Hinduism, Buddhism, and Taoism which say that everything is one
+- The Asian sciences of Hinduism, Buddhism, and Taoism which say that everything is one (i.e. we can connect everything with a relational chain)
 - Socratic philosophy which explains about the One and the Other
 - Descartes' theory of gravity which says that gravity is a relation between bodies
 - Poincare's Law of Relativity which is based on changing states of bodies in a system